Making sense of our connected world

 A simplistic black-and-white view of AI isn’t helpful here.
 There are projects that deliberately use AI to protect the environment.
 On our Digital Society Blog, we’ve presented such examples.
 For instance, AI can help detect leaks in wastewater systems, thus protecting drinking water and ecosystems from contamination.
 It can also be used to identify and preserve habitats of endangered species (Kühnlein & Lübbert, 2024).

 But these projects also rely on the same resource-intensive technologies.
 This makes it difficult to gauge their actual environmental benefit.
-We lack robust data to assess the environmental gains as well as the resources consumed over the entire life cycle.
-So, does that make these solutions unsustainable?
+We lack robust data to assess the environmental gains versus the resources consumed over the entire life cycle.
+So, do the trade-offs render these solutions unsustainable?

 Making AI’s environmental impact measurable